smikhalevski/doubter/README.md

 // ⮕ NaN

 shape.parse(Infinity);
-// ❌ ValidationError: number_finite at /: Must be a finite number
+// ❌ ValidationError: number.finite at /: Must be a finite number
 ```

 ## Deny a value